Parmotrema perlatum : Scotland : VC98 Argyll : NR7993 : August 2022 : On siliceous boulder : © Anthony Speca : CC BY-SA 4.0

 Anthony is the field lichenologist behind Aspen Ecology.
 A committed naturalist, educator and communicator, he is a knowledgeable guide and responsive advisor on the remarkable world of lichens.

 Anthony admires lichens everywhere, but he feels especially motivated by the motto ‘local lichens for local people’.
-While he records lichens actively wherever he travels, he keeps a special focus on his home region: VC25 East Suffolk and VC27 East Norfolk, the easternmost divisions of the British biological recording map .
+While he observes lichens actively wherever he travels, he keeps a special focus on his home region: VC25 East Suffolk and VC27 East Norfolk, the easternmost divisions of the British biological recording map .

 Anthony enjoys exploring lichens with others, and helping them to recognise and understand these conspicuously beautiful, ecologically important, yet little-noticed life-forms.
 He relishes the challenge of explaining lichen complexities and puzzles in an accessible way.